 This one is located in the West End of Toronto, have a look at their story.

-The best way to start one of these is to talk to your neighbours, you may make a few gardening buddies in the process.
+The best way to start one of these is to talk to your neighbors, you may make a few gardening buddies in the process.

 Yep, you can do this too.
 Check out this YouTube channel I found for this very innovative growing system.